Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 1. Take this opportunity to clean and inspect your rim and rim lock.

-2. I power wash and scrub my rim with CLR; then power rewash it to remove any residual chemicals.
+2. I power wash and scrub my rim with CLR; then power rewash it to remove residual chemicals.

 3. A clean rim is a good foundation for a long-lasting tube and tire.